nguyenphuminh/VNC/TUTORIAL.md

 To declare a variable as an integer or evaluate math equation, you use:

 	Tinh[] variable_name=integer_value

+To evaluate an equation with a decimal result, use:

+	SuDungThuVien[] ThuVienThapPhan
+	ThapPhan[] "variable_name" "equation"

 To declare a variable as an array, you use:

 	data_type arr[array_index]=